leonardphokane/SE_Day1_Assignment/README.md

  -deliver the complete software to the client and regularly check its performance.<br></br>

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
-Give examples of each.
+Give examples of each.<br></br>
 **An integrated development environment (IDE)** is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts. eg Visual Studio Code (VSCode) importance:<br></br>
 - Programming languages have rules for how statements must be structured.
 Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.<br></br>